matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-linux/install-on-linux-method2.md

      The `wget` tool is used to download files from the specified URL. `wget` is a unique file download tool; it is very stable and has a download speed.

-     Go to the <a href="https://brew.sh/" target="_blank">Homebrew</a> page and follow the instructions to install **Homebrew** first and then install `wget`.
-To verify that `wget` is installed successfully, use the following command line:
+     Execute the following commands in sequence to install `wget`:

      ```
+     ## Update the software source list cache
+     sudo apt udpate
+     ## install wget
+     sudo apt install wget
+     ```

+     After the installation is complete, please enter the following command to verify:

+     ```
      wget -V
      ```

-     The successful installation results (only part of the code is displayed) are as follows:
+     The result of a successful installation (only a part of the code is displayed) is as follows:

      ```
      GNU Wget 1.21.3 built on linux-gnu.